bananatag/bananatag-api-php/README.md

 # Bananatag API - PHP Library
-The Bananatag PHP client is used in conjunction with the Bananatag API which allows you to access your Bananatag data from your own PHP applications.
+The Bananatag API PHP Library is used in conjunction Bananatag's REST API (*currently in alpha, available on request only*).
+The Bananatag REST API allows users access to all data associated with their account and sub-accounts.

 #####Requires
  * PHP 5.1.2+
  * CURL 7.30.0+.

-### Example Usage
+#### Example Usage
 ```php

 <?php